Have a Nice Day (Roxette album)

 Have a Nice Day is the sixth studio album by Swedish pop duo Roxette, released worldwide from 22 February 1999 by Roxette Recordings and EMI.
 Recorded over an 18-month period in studios in Sweden and Spain, the album was produced by Marie Fredriksson, Per Gessle, Clarence Öfwerman and Michael Ilbert, and was their first studio album since Crash!
 Boom!
 Bang! in 1994.
 The album was not released in the US, as the duo were no longer signed to a label there.
 A deluxe edition was released in Spanish-speaking territories and, in Arabian regions, the naked babies on the cover were digitally removed, due to religious concerns.

 Gessle and Fredriksson separately recorded numerous demos for the album.
 These demos incorporated an elaborate level of production, using live instrumentation such as strings and brass instruments.
 The record features Fredriksson in a more prominent role than on any other Roxette album.
 She sings lead vocals on all but four of the album's tracks, and it also contains the first Roxette song to be written and composed solely by her: "Waiting for the Rain".
 The album's production style and aesthetic were inspired by some of Gessle's favourite childhood recording artists, namely Phil Spector, John Lennon and Keith West.

 Four singles were released from the album.
 "Wish I Could Fly" was the most played song on European radio of 1999, and would also become their final top 40 hit on the UK Singles Chart.
 Conversely, "Anyone" performed poorly on record charts, mainly because of its controversial, Jonas Åkerlund-directed music video, which was banned from airplay on MTV.
 In Japan, "Anyone" was issued as a double a-side with album track "Pay the Price".
 Third single "Stars" became a top twenty hit across Europe, and was the album's best performing single on the German Singles Chart.
 "Salvation" was issued as the final single.

 The record was released to generally positive reviews, with several publications commending Roxette for incorporating a more diverse set of musical styles – namely alternative rock and electronica – into their usual pop rock sound.
 British magazine NME called it a "clever-clever bastard of an album which defies Doctor Rock".
 Although not as successful as previous studio albums, it performed well commercially.
 Roxette won the "Best Selling Scandinavian Artist/Group" accolade at the 2000 World Music Awards.
-As of 2001, it has sold over 2.2 million copies worldwide.
-The album was remastered and reissued with bonus tracks in 2009, and was finally released on vinyl in 2019.
+As of 2001, it had sold over 2.2 million copies worldwide.
+The album was remastered and reissued with bonus tracks in 2009, and was ultimately released on vinyl in 2019.